-2018 road casualty summary figures published by DfT – PACTS adds regional breakdon
+2018 road casualty summary figures published by DfT – PACTS provides breakdown by administration

-The Department for Transport published the summary 2018 road casualty data for Great Britain on 25th July 2019.
-This showed
+The Department for Transport published the detailed 2018 road casualty data for Great Britain on 27th September 2019.
+This showed:

-- 25,484 seriously injured casualties reported.
-Due to changes on recording methods, comparisons with previous years may be misleading for serious injury numbers.
+- 25,511 seriously injured casualties reported.
+Due to changes in recording methods, comparisons with previous years may be misleading for seriously injured casualty numbers.*

-The report does not do not give a regional breakdown or show Northern Ireland but PACTS has provided one in the table below; additional details here Road Deaths across UK 2018 – Breakdown by PACTS
+PACTS has provided a breakdown by Administration, including Highways England and Norther Ireland, in the table below; additional details here Road Deaths and Serious Injuries across UK 2018 – Breakdown by PACTS

 Further trend analysis and information is provided in PACTS report Road Safety Since 2010 – Update